 Educate your staff on proper network security protocols to protect against breaches.
 Security is the responsibility of every employee.
 Thus, create a formal Internet policy for your business and ensure that everyone adheres to it.

 Most businesses rarely think of the day-to-day threats of cyberattacks until they get affected.
-Having a cybersecurity plan in place allows you to survive attacks and continue your operations.
+Having a cybersecurity plan to mitigate your biggest security vulnerabilities in place allows you to survive attacks and continue your operations.
 Protecting your new office space from cyberattacks requires several measures, including securing hardware and access points, encrypting your Wi-Fi, using a firewall, creating VLAN for guests, educating employees, and investing in insurance.